Create VAT codes for VAT transaction entry and reporting

 VAT method 8 (Reverse charge of VAT): This VAT method is used when a reversed VAT liability is applied, meaning that it is the purchaser and not the vendor that is liable to VAT.
 The VAT is not charged to the purchaser; instead the invoice states that reverse charge of VAT is applied and the reasons for this.
 One VAT payable transaction and one VAT receivable transaction are created.
 This VAT method is not used for customer invoices.

 Reverse charge of VAT is used for offset VAT outside the scope of normal EU VAT.
-Example: A lawyer temporarily working in Switzerland invoices the Swiss employer for services rendered.
+For example, a lawyer temporarily working in Switzerland invoices the Swiss employer for services rendered.
 This export invoice does not include VAT, since Switzerland is not part of the EU.
 However, the Swiss company is required to report VAT for that invoice and so uses a VAT code with VAT method 8.

-VAT corrections … whether the VAT code is reserved for creating manual VAT corrections only.
+VAT corrections The field indicates whether the VAT code is reserved for creating manual VAT corrections only.
 By using a separate VAT code for this purpose, you can easily identify such corrective transactions in VAT reporting.

 VAT override

-… whether M3 Business Engine will always calculate VAT for this VAT code.
+The field indicates whether M3 Business Engine always calculates VAT for this VAT code.

 In certain cases, agreements between countries make it necessary to be able to overrule the default VAT decision of M3 Business Engine.
 For example, deliveries from Switzerland to Liechtenstein are subject to VAT as are export deliveries from Russia to other countries.
 The company manages such exceptions by selecting this check box for the applicable VAT codes.
 M3 Business Engine then always calculates VAT for this VAT code, even if the countries of the parties involved in normal circumstances would have resulted in a negative VAT decision.